pestphp/docs/datasets.md

 ## Sharing Datasets

-By storing your datasets separately in the `tests/Datasets` folder, you can easily distinguish them from your test code and ensure that they do not clutter up your main test files.
+By storing your datasets separately in the `tests/Datasets` folder, you can easily distinguish them from your test code and ensure that they do not clutter your main test files.

 ```diff
 // tests/Unit/ExampleTest.php...